North Carolina Household Employer Guide 2026

 Final wages: Under NCGS 95-25.7, final wages are due on or before the next regular payday.
 The 2021 amendment also lets the employee request payment via trackable mail in writing.

-Unused vacation/PTO: Per NCGS 95-25.12 (see Vacation & PTO above), accrued vacation must be paid out at separation unless your written policy clearly says otherwise.
-NC does NOT require payout of unused sick leave.
+Earned-but-unused vacation: Per NCGS 95-25.12 (see Vacation & PTO above), accrued vacation must be paid out at separation unless your written policy clearly says otherwise.
+If payout applies, calculate the earned-but-unused portion pro-rata through the last day worked at the final rate of pay.
+Frontloaded statutory sick leave doesn't have to be paid out (universally true, every state).
+See our Frontload PTO Payout guide for details.

 Final W-2: Provide the federal Form W-2 by the regular January 31 deadline (or earlier if requested by the former employee).